CarlFK/video-stack-deploy/roles/sreview/README.md

 ## Available variables

-* `sreview.dbpw`: password to the SReview database.
+* `sreviewdbpw`: password to the SReview database.
 Should be stored in a vault, or passed at initial installation using `ansible-playbook -e sreviewdbpw=$VALUE` (ansible role does not write the SReview config file unless this variable is defined)